rohanpsingh/RapidPoseLabels/README.md

 To create the sparse model, first choose about 6-10 points on the object.
 Since you need to click on these points in RGB images later, make sure the points are uniquely identifiable.
 Also make sure the points are well distributed around the object, so a few points are visible if you look at the object from any view.
 Remember the order and location of the chosen points and launch the GUI, setting the ```--keypoints``` argument equal to the number of chosen keypoints.

-1. Click on "Create a new model".
+1. Go to 'File' and 'Load Dataset'.
+2. Click on 'Next scene' to load the first scene.
-2. Click on "Load New Image" and manually label all keypoints decided on the object which are visible.
+3. Click on 'Load New Image' and manually label all keypoints decided on the object which are visible.
-3. Click on "Skip KeyPt" if keypoint is not visible (**Keypoint labeling is order sensitive**).
+4. Click on 'Skip keypoint' if keypoint is not visible (**Keypoint labeling is order sensitive**).
-4. To shuffle, click on "Load New Image" again.
+5. To shuffle, click on 'Load New Image' again or press the spacebar.
-5. Click on "Next Scene" when you have clicked on as many points as you can see.
+6. Click on 'Next scene' when you have clicked on as many points as you can see.
-6. Repeat Steps 2-5 for each scene.
+7. Repeat Steps 2-5 for each scene.
-7. Click on "Compute".
+8. Click on 'Compute'.

 If manual label was done maintaining the constraints described in the paper, the optimization step should succeed and produce a ```sparse_model.txt``` and ```saved_meta_data.npz``` in the output directory.
 The ```saved_meta_data.npz``` archive holds data of relative scene transformations and the manually clicked points with their IDs (important for generating the actual labels using ```generate.py``` and evaluation with respect to ground-truth, if available).